fdac23/students/README.md

 > and other industry labs for almost 30 years.
 I like coding and data analysis and, more generally, measuring
 > things to understand them and would like to share my passion with you teaching this course.

-Please make sure there is a sentence I am Firstname Lastname' in your `utknetid.md`.
+Please make sure you start with a sentence like 'I am Firstname Lastname' in your `utknetid.md`.
 Your utknetid is the part of your email address that precedes "@vols.utk.edu".

 Follow the remaining instructions in [initial tasks](https://github.com/fdac23/news/blob/master/Preliminary.md)